davedema/GranularSynth/README.md

 This technique was born with the publishment by Dr. Ing.
 D. Gabor of the article "*Theory of communication*" [[1]] in  which, by the use of the [Hilbert Transform](https://en.wikipedia.org/wiki/Hilbert_transform) and its meaning in the Quantum Mechanichal Formalism,  he derived a new two-dimensional representation of signals with time and frequency as coordinates which he called "diagram of information".
 Gabor noticed that any analysis requiring signal windowing (such as STFT), entails a strong relationship between time and frequency.
 High resolution in frequency requires long time windows, at cost of losing track of when exactly some event occurred.
 Vice versa, having high temporal resolution (short windows), implies losing frequency precision.
 This strong connection establish a sort of "uncertainty principle", setting the limits of our comprehension of acoustic quantas.

+### Granulation
+The main technique on which granular synthesis is based on is the granulation, that is a process in which an audio sample is broken down into tiny segments of audio.
+This original series, in chronological order, is called the “graintable.”
+Theoretically, if grains were played in this order at the speed of the original sample, the output would play back that original sample.

 ## The application
 Our goal was to achieve sound granulation, starting from a sample, with independent time-stretching  and frequency shifting using the [JUCE framework](https://juce.com/) and an Hilbert transform implementation taken from  [this software](https://www.cfa.harvard.edu/~spaine/am/)  developed by the Harvard-Smithsonian center for astrophysics.